-Staying on top of energy conservation is not a question with a “one-and-done” answer.
+Staying on top of energy efficiency is not a question with a “one-and-done” answer.
 For owners of small and medium-sized businesses in particular, being savvy about energy is an ongoing process.

 “It may seem like a daunting process to research the latest technology and stay on top of government programs and regulation changes,” says Chris Castillo, a professor in the business management and entrepreneurship program at Algonquin College, “but there’s a growing pool of local experts who can help you focus on the unique needs of your business to save time and money.”

-Castillo, who is also an independent business consultant, says a call to your local hydro company can get the ball rolling and by tapping into Save on Energy, Ontario’s province-wide energy efficiency program, businesses can keep an eye on industry trends and incentive programs without having to devote a lot of time to the process.
+Castillo, who is also an independent business consultant, says by tapping into Save on Energy, Ontario’s province-wide energy efficiency program, businesses can keep an eye on industry trends and incentive programs without having to devote a lot of time to the process.

 François Bouchard agrees.
 Bouchard owns Country Grocer, a 10,000-sq.-ft. supermarket in Ottawa.
 Driven to cut costs without negatively impacting his customer's experience, Bouchard started to research energy efficiency by looking at specific ways technology advances could address his biggest electricity challenges.
 He started small and had success, which led him to pursue an ongoing series of energy-saving upgrades.
 He first replaced all of the store’s ceiling lights and then tackled its indispensable – but energy-hungry – refrigeration system.